A forensic analysis of Zizou’s unreal World Cup 2006 QF display vs Brazil

-He hadn’t been in fantastic form for Real Madrid in the previous two seasons, and there were even calls for him to be left out of France’s XI starting XI after the group stage, in which he missed Les Bleus’ only win – coming against Togo in the final match – due to suspension.
+Zidane hadn’t actually been in particularly good form for Real Madrid in the two seasons leading up to the tournament, and there were even calls for him to be left out of France’s starting XI after the group stage, in which he missed Les Bleus’ only win – coming against Togo in the final match – due to suspension.

 But after scoring in the second-round victory over Spain, the then-34-year-old rolled back the years against Brazil in what was the first meeting between the two sides at a World Cup since the midfielder’s two headers had fired France to glory in the 1998 final.